BI-Bees/InternetOfThings-Meat/README.md

 - Hamid Popal
 - Mohammed Samrawi

+## Contact

+If the website is down or you have any questions contact Philip West at pwestdk@gmail.com.

 ## Delivery date

 Delivery is scheduled for friday the **7th** of **december 2018** at **12 am**.